markyoder/wasp_clone/wasphive/README.md

     line:4 column:5 - Validation Error: /test/should_not_exist_two is not a valid piece of input
 ```

- - ***TODO***: Explain in words ***WHY*** the above input ***FAILS*** validation ...
+  - ***Notes:*** This input fails to validate against the provided schema because (as described above) neither `/test/should_not_exist_one` nor `/test/should_not_exist_two` exist in the schema.
+Also, an element exists in the input that has an invalid rule named `BadRuleName` in the schema.

 <a href="#top">Back to top</a>

 ### MinOccurs Details and Examples

  - The ***Minimum Occurrence*** rule describes the minimum number of times that an element must occur under its parent context.
 It is used mostly to denote if a piece of input is required or optional.
 Most often, this rule will have a literal constant for minimum allowances.
 The value must be an integer.
 For example, `MinOccurs = 0` denotes that this element is optional under its parent context, and `MinOccurs = 1` denotes that this element is required to occur at least once under its parent.
-This rule may also have a relative input lookup path from the element being validated.
-If the lookup path describes a set containing a single value, and if that value is an integer, then that value will be used to determine the minimum allowed occurrences of the element being validated.
+This rule may also contain a relative input lookup path from the element being validated.
+The syntax for this usages is `MinOccurs = "../../some/relative/input/path"` If the lookup path describes a set containing a single value, and if that value is an integer, then that value will be used to determine the minimum allowed occurrences of the element being validated.

  - Schema example:
 ```javascript